-This attractive shingle beach offers great views of passing yachts and ships travelling up and down the Solent.
+Lee-on-the-Solent has an attractive shingle beach offering great views of passing yachts and ships travelling up and down the Solent.
 The water cleanliness is rated excellent quality.
 A tarmac path behind the beach offers great access for pedestrians, including those with pushchairs or wheelchairs.

-The waterfront also offers a children’s playground and splash park, along with independent shops and restaurants.
-You can often watch planes arriving at or leaving the nearby Solent Airport – including historic WWII craft, if you’re lucky.
+The waterfront also has a children’s playground and splash park, along with independent shops and restaurants.
+You can often watch planes arriving at or leaving the nearby Solent Airport.
 Dogs are allowed on the beach outside of the summer season.
 On a clear day you can see across to Cowes on the Isle of Wight, as well as Queen Victoria’s Osborne House.

 Facts: